-Heterotropics is proud to announce the première of a new lecture performance by Colombian artists Milena Bonilla and Luisa Ungar at the Rijksmuseum in Amsterdam.
-For Heterotropics #3, Milena Bonilla and Luisa Ungar have been invited to develop a new version of their lecture performance Pavilion.
-Conceived as a site-specific intervention, the performance tackles the legacy of The International Colonial and Export Exhibition (“Internationale Koloniale en Uitvoerhandel Tentoonstelling”) that took place in Amsterdam in 1883.
+For its third chapter Heterotropics presented a new lecture performance by Colombian artists Milena Bonilla and Luisa Ungar at the Rijksmuseum in Amsterdam.
+Conceived as a site-specific intervention, Pavilion tackles the legacy of The International Colonial and Export Exhibition (“Internationale Koloniale en Uitvoerhandel Tentoonstelling”) that took place on Amsterdam Museumplein and at the Rijksmuseum in 1883.

 As the first world exposition with an official colonial theme, the fair is regarded as an “event without precedent or parallel” (Bloembergen, 2006).
 Besides showing artefacts from the colonies, export products, and new technologies, entire dwellings from overseas were erected and inhabited by indigenous peoples, treating visitors to an encounter with the exotic.
 Approximately 1.5 million people from all walks of life reached the Dutch capital dressed in their best clothes to learn the “modern lesson” (Bloembergen, 2006).
 It was allegedly this huge popular success that prompted the immediate development of that piece of wasteland at the edges of Amsterdam into Museumplein, suggesting a continuity between colonial exhibitions, the establishment of modern art museums and the rise of mass tourism.